Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 In some scenarios we are going to hide some files from specific overhauls, because even considering the fact I have sorted overhauls relying on overall preference there are some exceptions I like more.
-For example, I love Evette San’s look from a mod called *The* *Ordinary Women,* but a mod called *Kalilies NPCs* is overwriting it with it’s own looks.
+For example, I love Evette San’s look from a mod called *The Ordinary Women*, but a mod called *Kalilies NPCs* is overwriting it with it’s own looks.
 So to make Evette from The Ordinary Women appear we are hiding her facegen files from Kalilies NPCs to make sure that the game loads needed files and my custom made plugin for our overhauls makes sure that